Ajeetesh2003/AI-Self_Learning-Flappy_Bird-NEAT/README.md

 # Video Demo

 In the demo video below, the game initially starts with 18 birds, each bird representing their individual possibilities of movements during the game.
-The AI learns to play the game and in the 5th generation, it is performing optimmally while playing the game.
+The AI learns to play the game and in the 5th generation, it is performing optimally while playing the game.

 https://github.com/user-attachments/assets/9acbbf63-ec2d-44a0-8ac6-930058f32079